-(2) A person whose certification in any railroad craft has been revoked for failure to comply with § 219.101 of this chapter shall not obtain signal employee certification pursuant to this part from any railroad during the revocation period.
+(e) A person who has had their dispatcher certification revoked for failure to comply with § 219.101 of this chapter, may not obtain any other certification pursuant to this chapter from any railroad during the period of revocation.

-(3) A certified signal employee who has had their certification in another railroad craft suspended or revoked for any reason other than a failure to comply with § 219.101 of this chapter may work as a certified signal employee during the suspension or revocation period.

-(f) A railroad that denies a person signal employee certification or recertification under § 246.301 shall not, solely on the basis of that denial, deny or revoke that person's certifications or recertifications in another railroad craft.

-(g) A railroad that denies a person's certification or recertification, pursuant to this chapter, in any railroad craft other than signal employee shall not, solely on the basis of that denial, deny or revoke that person's signal employee certification or recertification.

-(h) In lieu of issuing multiple certificates, a railroad may issue one certificate to a person who is certified in multiple crafts as long as the single certificate complies with all of the certificate requirements for those crafts.

-(i) A person who is certified in multiple crafts and who is involved in a revocable event, as described in this chapter, may only have one certificate revoked for that event.
+- (f) A person who has had any of their non-dispatcher certifications revoked for failure to comply with § 219.101 of this chapter, may not obtain a dispatcher certificate pursuant to this part from any railroad during the period of revocation. - (g) A railroad that denies a person dispatcher certification or recertification under § 245.301 shall not, solely on the basis of that denial, deny or revoke that person's non-dispatcher certifications or recertifications. - (h) A railroad that denies a person any non-dispatcher certification pursuant to this chapter shall not, solely on the basis of that denial, deny or revoke that person's dispatcher certification or recertification. - (i) In lieu of issuing multiple certificates, a railroad may issue one certificate to a person who is certified in multiple crafts as long as the single certificate complies with all of the certificate requirements for those crafts. - (j) A person who is certified in multiple crafts and who is involved in a revocable event, as described in this chapter, may only have one certificate revoked for that event.
 The determination by the railroad as to which certificate to revoke must be based on the work the person was performing at the time the revocable event occurred.

-§ 246.215 Railroad oversight responsibilities.
+§ 245.215 Railroad oversight responsibilities.

-(a) No later than March 31 of each year (beginning in calendar year [YEAR THAT IS 3 YEARS AFTER EFFECTIVE DATE OF FINAL RULE]), each Class I railroad (including the National Railroad Passenger Corporation), each railroad providing commuter service, and each Class II railroad shall conduct a formal annual review and analysis concerning the administration of its program for responding to detected instances of poor safety conduct by certified signal employees during the prior calendar year.

-(b) Each review and analysis shall
+- (a) No later than March 31 of each year (beginning in calendar year [DATE THREE YEARS AFTER EFFECTIVE DATE OF FINAL RULE], each Class I railroad (including the National Railroad Passenger Corporation), each railroad providing commuter service, and each Class II railroad shall conduct a formal annual review and analysis concerning the administration of its program for responding to detected instances of poor safety conduct by certified dispatchers during the prior calendar year. - (b) Each review and analysis shall involve: - (1) The number and nature of the instances of detected poor safety conduct including the nature of the remedial action taken in response thereto; - (2) The number and nature of FRA reported train accidents attributed to poor safety performance by dispatchers; and - (3) The number and type of operational monitoring test failures recorded by railroad officers who meet the requirements of § 217.9(b)(1) of this chapter.